Why settle for coffee and a croissant from a local bakery when there are so many options for a satisfying brunch in Amsterdam?

-Is it art or is it food?
+Is it art or food?
 The Avocado Show’s Mango Tango stars curry hummus and mango, with an avocado rose and black sesame seeds.

 Fancy a poké bowl with an Asian twist?
-Order The Avocado Show’s Salamango, a ring of silky avocado filled with salmon, edamame, wakame, furikake, and sushi rice with mango or wasabi mayo.
+The Avocado Show’s Salamango features a ring of silky avocado filled with salmon, edamame, wakame, furikake, and sushi rice with mango or wasabi mayo.

-Whether the food porn at The Avocado Show is as tasty as it looks is a subjective matter.
+Whether the food porn at The Avocado Show is as tasty as it looks is subjective.
 But the camera always eats first when delicacies like the Mama Mango, a poké bowl ringed with avocado and filled with mango, edamame, pickled cucumber and sushi rice arrives at your table.
 For pancake lovers, the Sinner Stack comes with avocado, banana, blueberries and crispy bacon.

 Green pancakes?
 Only at The Avocado Show, where the Sinner Stack comes with avocado, banana, blueberries and crispy bacon.

-Even dessert and cocktails get a dose of the creamy green fruit at The Avocado Show.
+Even dessert and cocktails get a dose of the creamy green fruit.
 Finish your meal with peanut butter-avo ice cream, a sweet confection in a black cone.
 Wash it all down with an Avo-Daiquiri, Guaca-Mary or the Bravo Avo, a healthy blend of avocado, blueberries, raspberries, spinach and orange juice.
 Whatever your pleasure, just remember to take a picture before digging in.

 With so many options for a satisfying breakfast in Amsterdam, there’s no need to settle for coffee and a croissant from a neighborhood bakery to fueI up for the day.
 Instead, grab a few friends and linger over your favorite egg dish, pancakes, waffles, or an international breakfast classic at any of the city’s popular brunch venues.